 Having fun and finding things to do that get your adrenaline rushing at Victoria Falls is as easy as spotting rushing water.
-Here are some top things to do to get the adrenaline flowing through your veins in both Zambia and Zimbabwe.
+Here are some top things to do to get the adrenaline flowing through your veins.

 1. White water rafting